-Another couple of years went by and Terry was back in Saskatoon, commuting between there and Lethbridge for work.
+Another couple of years went by and Jerry was back in Saskatoon, commuting between there and Lethbridge for work.
 In order to be a good wife I decided I’d better move to Saskatoon and be with him.
-When I suggested the move to Terry, he was quite agreeable.
+When I suggested the move to Jerry, he was quite agreeable.
 He helped me pack up and within a few months the move was final.

-Just as I was getting settled into my new home in Saskatoon, I discovered Terry had created a secret life while away from me.
+Just as I was getting settled into my new home in Saskatoon, I discovered Jerry had created a secret life while away from me.
 I learned he had a girlfriend and I was just in the way of his freedom.
 I was furious.
 I wished he had told me not to move away from Lethbridge.
 We could have just simply divorced and gone our own separate ways.
 And I wouldn’t have had to give up my job.
 But for some reason, he let me move.
 I became extremely angry.
 I’ll never understand his reasoning.